On the surface, it may seem that the VPN market is teeming with various companies competing for a piece of the growing consumer VPN pie.

 You can view the full summary of our findings in our detailed infographic.
 Below you can see how many of these VPN products are available in both the Google Play and Apple App stores.

-StackPath is listed as “an American content delivery network, cloud service and web application firewall provider.”
-However, in an attempt to broaden its offerings, it purchased Highwinds in 2017, and along with that came IPVanish, StrongVPN and Encrypt.me (formerly Cloak).
+j2 Global (which also owns the tech publication PCMag, amongst others) recently acquired StackPath, which is listed as “an American content delivery network, cloud service and web application firewall provider.”
+In an attempt to broaden its offerings, StackPath purchased Highwinds in 2017, and along with that came IPVanish, StrongVPN and Encrypt.me (formerly Cloak).

 Through its white label section, WLVPN, which StackPath purchased in 2016, it offers white label VPN services for both VPNHub (Pornhub’s VPN) and Namecheap VPN.
 Reddit users discovered that NameCheap VPN uses the WLVPN service.

 On WLVPN’s website, they list the Overplay VPN service as one of their customers as well.

 Based on DNS server addresses, Unblock-Us is also connected to WLVPN/Highwinds, and owned or operated by StackPath or CEO Lance Crosby.

 In fact, through Crosby we can connect these other VPNs as well:

 Unblock-us is not listed as being a client of WLVPN or having any affiliation with Highwinds or StackPath.